sdipendra/mireg/README.md

 To build the project:

     cd TO_PROJECT_DIRECTORY
     mkdir build
     cd build
     cmake ..
-make -j8 or make
+    make
     cd bin
     ./mireg file_name1 file_name2 {all, variance, reflectivity, grayscale, normal}

 this will output the euler transformation to be carried out on the first(reading) scan to align with the second(reference) scan.
+Transformation matrix can also be obtained by tweaking the code slightly as I am converting transformation matrix only to euler transformations.

 This is very crude information.
 I will improve it on request and on my own as I get time.
 The code also needs to be organised well.

+Current code is only a serial implementation.
+My first target will be to organise the code properly so others can understand it.
+After that I will work on improving the serial implementation by using more effecient routines.

+Once, all that is done I will design the parallel version of the program and work on it's implementation.

+## Most importantly please feel free to contribute, offer suggestions and crticize the current work.